This chapter of our documentation is still in beta. We welcome feedback, corrections,

 repository on an HCMC server.

-Images belonging in an edition are stored within the edition portfolio (in lemdo/data/texts/[portfolio
+Images belonging in an edition are stored within the edition directory (in lemdo/data/texts/[edition

 acronym]/images) along with letters of permission.